Nick Maton Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

+- The Phillies pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.54 team ERA ranks 23rd across all league pitching staffs.
+- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.47).

-- The Phillies rank 11th in baseball in home runs allowed (63 total, 1.1 per game).
+- Phillies pitchers combine to give up 63 home runs (one per game), the ninth-fewest in baseball.

-- Walker (4-3) takes the mound for the Phillies in his 13th start of the season.
-He's put together a 5.65 ERA in 57 1/3 innings pitched, with 45 strikeouts.
+- The Phillies will send Wheeler (4-4) to the mound to make his 13th start of the season.
+He is 4-4 with a 4.33 ERA and 79 strikeouts in 68 2/3 innings pitched.

-- His last appearance was on Thursday against the New York Mets, when the righty threw four innings, surrendering three earned runs while allowing two hits.
+- The right-hander's last appearance came on Friday against the Washington Nationals, when he went 3 2/3 innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.